How much power does the London Assembly have, and are Londoners paying enough attention to it?

-The 2020 elections mark a few ‘firsts’ for the London Assembly.
-It is the first time that longstanding members of the Assembly (who have been around since its inception) will step down – Anthony Arbour, Jennette Arnold, and Nicky Gavron.
-It is the first time that the conservative challenger to the Mayor comes from the benches of the Assembly.
-It is also the first time the Assembly ‘produces’ the leader of a UK wide party – in the person of Sian Berry.
-And Tom Copley Assembly Member has recently become Deputy Mayor for Housing, a key role ahead of the election.
+The upcoming election will mark a few ‘firsts’ for the London Assembly.
+It is the first time that longstanding members of the Assembly (who have been around since its inception) have stepped down – Tony Arbour, Jennette Arnold, and Nicky Gavron.
+It is the first time that the Conservative challenger to the Mayor comes from the benches of the Assembly.
+It is also the first time the Assembly has ‘produced’ the leader of a UK wide party – in Sian Berry.

 As new elects replace current members, will new forms of pressure follow in the new term?
-Additionally, is the Assembly becoming a springboard towards a London – or even national – political career as has been the case with former members now turned MPs and ministers such as Bob Neill, James Cleverly, and Kit Malthouse, just to name a few?
+Additionally, is the Assembly becoming a springboard towards a London – or even national – political career as has been the case with members becoming MPs and ministers such as Bob Neill, James Cleverly, Kit Malthouse, Gareth Bacon and Florence Eshalomi to name a few?
 Or, on the other hand, does this illustrate that city-wide changes can only be made from one side of the GLA?

 There is still an evident imbalance between Mayoral power, and the Assembly’s influence within London’s government.
 Until this is addressed, the role of the scrutiny body will remain advisory and opinions on policies and statutory strategies will hardly be a constraint to the Mayor’s action.